YunoHost-Apps/forgejo_ynh/doc/DESCRIPTION.md

-Gitea is a fork of Gogs a self-hosted Git service written in Go.
-Alternative to GitHub.
+Forgejo is a Gitea fork (which is a Gogs fork).
+A self-hosted Git service written in Go.
+Alternative to GitHub / Gitlab.